Comments and Collaboration

 This represents an enormous time savings because there is no need to discuss the layout in Slack or email.
 Instead, Denada is a separate channel for handling all collaboration within the team.

-External comments occur once the team is ready and shares the layout with reviewers (described above).
+External comments occur once the team is ready and shares the layout with reviewers.

 Getting Approval and Locking Your Layout